LunaCreates/Luna-Creates/src/site/blog/top-travel-influencers.md

 Emile describes herself as a _“photo-creator, story-teller and wanderer”_

-Tow of her favourite places she has visited in this world are Jordan (desert WadiRum) and New Zealand (Milford Sound - stunning valley surrounded by mountains).
+Two of her favourite places she has visited in this world are Jordan (desert WadiRum) and New Zealand (Milford Sound - stunning valley surrounded by mountains).

 **_@danielkordan_**